Vedant9500/MEDid/biometric-service/DEPLOYMENT_GUIDE.md

-# Enhanced MedID Biometric Service - Production Deployment Guide
+# MedID Biometric Service - Production Deployment Guide

 ## Overview
 This enhanced version addresses all critical security vulnerabilities identified in the code review and provides a production-ready biometric processing service for the MedID emergency medical identification system.